apache/gravitino/docs/how-to-test.md

 Gravitino has two types of tests: unit tests and integration tests.
 Unit tests are mainly focused on the functionalities of the specific class, module, or component.
-Integration tests are end-to-end tests that covers the whole system.
+Integration tests are end-to-end tests that cover the whole system.

 :::note before test
 * If you want to run the complete integration test suites, you need to install Docker in your